-Filters are used for many things.
+Filters help remove and keep contaminants out.
 Cars have filters for air, oil, and transmission fluid.
 Filters in clothes dryers catch lint.
 Vacuum cleaners capture dust in their filters.
 Coffee machines use filters to keep the grounds out of coffee.
-Even animals have filters.
-Kidneys in vertebrates filter waste and toxins from the body.
-Filters help remove and keep contaminants out.
 The same is true for swimming pool filters.
 While sanitizers like chlorine kill bacteria and help break down contaminants in a swimming pool, filters are what actually remove these impurities.
 Without a filter, pool water will get cloudy and the pool will soon fill with debris.
-The best pool filters depend on a number of different factors, including the size of the pump and the swimming pool.
+The best pool filters depend on several different factors, including the size of the pump and the swimming pool.

 Choosing the Best Pool Filter